 The Commission itself is comprised of 21 members.
 These 21 commissioners include both accomplished law-enforcement professionals as well as representatives from the public and private sectors.
 A body of 459 standards has been developed, composed of six major topic areas:

 At the time of our initial accreditation in 1987, the Prince William County Police Department was the 55th agency nationwide to achieve this status.
-Since then, the Department has undergone the process of being re-accredited in 1992, 1997, 2000, 2003, 2009, and again in 2012.
+Since then, the Department has undergone the process of being re-accredited in 1992, 1997, 2000, 2003, 2009, 2012, and again in 2015.
 This involved an exhaustive review by a team of outside assessors to ensure our compliance.
 The Department is proud to have achieved nationally accredited status.

 In 2009, the Department became the fifth law enforcement agency in the United States to earn the TRI-ARC Award of Excellence from CALEA.
 The TRI-ARC Award is bestowed upon agencies that concurrently hold all three CALEA accreditation awards: Law Enforcement Accreditation, Public Safety Communications Accreditation, and Public Safety Training Academy Accreditation.
 The Office of Public Safety Communications has been accredited since 2003.
 The Prince William County Criminal Justice Academy earned its first independent accreditation from CALEA in 2009.